-By Gerry Cassidy, Partner, Planning, and Andy Heath, Partner, Architecture.
+By Gerry Cassidy, Partner, Planning, and Andy Heath, Consultant, Architecture.

 As a team of architects and planners, at BPTW we have spent some time at the sharp end as planning has moved largely online in response to the Government’s Covid-19 restrictions.
 A rapid adjustment has quickly become a new normal, and now, several weeks in, we can see a number of lessons that should be learned as the industry continues to adapt and as a post-Covid future is slowly revealed.

 One of the most striking aspects of this new normal is how quickly the system has adapted, with architects pleasantly surprised by how readily their practices were able to respond to working from home.
 What has surprised many architects and contractors even more is how prepared local authorities have been: the cliché of local councils as obstructive bureaucracies could hardly be further from the truth.
 Local authorities’ development arms are ploughing on with projects, providing a lifeline and much needed stability for many.
 Covid-19 has blown a secret that planning officers have been working remotely and digitally for years – now it is time for everyone else to catch up.
 Because of this, many planning departments have transitioned almost seamlessly to digital platforms, enabling projects large and small to continue despite the lockdown.

 In some respects, taking planning committee meetings online has been the easy part: if Parliament can continue to operate digitally, it would be strange if local authorities could not do likewise.
 The dynamics may be a little different, and it is important to ensure that the quality of participation and decision-making is preserved: there have already been rumblings by campaigners such as CPRE that online meetings are open to abuse.
 Any such exploitation would be extremely unwise: the threat of judicial review should remain a real deterrent for any planning authority considering digital shortcuts in the absence of ‘normal’ procedures.